 Chicago Cubs vs Philadelphia Phillies Odds, Spread, and Total

-Two scuffling offenses look to get back on track Monday night as the Phillies and Cubs open a three-game series at Citizens Bank Park.
-First pitch is set for 6:40…
+Looking to build on their newfound offensive momentum, the Phillies look to secure a series win over the visiting Chicago Cubs Tuesday night at Citizens Bank Park.
+First pitch is…

-Two scuffling offenses look to get back on track Monday night as the Phillies and Cubs open a three-game series at Citizens Bank Park.
+Looking to build on their newfound offensive momentum, the Phillies look to secure a series win over the visiting Chicago Cubs Tuesday night at Citizens Bank Park.
 First pitch is set for 6:40 p.m.
-EST in Philadelphia, with coverage airing on FS1 and MLB.TV.
+EST, broadcast on TBS and MLB.TV.

-Philadelphia (7-8) enters Monday having scored in only three of its last 45 innings and dropping two of three games to Arizona over the weekend.
-The extended offensive slump prompted a lineup shuffle, with manager Rob Thomson moving Brandon Marsh into the cleanup spot and dropping a struggling Alec Bohm down to seventh in the order.
-The power numbers are beginning to surface, as well, as Marsh, Kyle Schwarber (team-leading four home runs), Bryce Harper, and Trea Turner all homered during the series against the Diamondbacks.
+Philadelphia (8-8) awoke from a team-wide offensive slump in a major way during Monday's 13-7 series-opening victory.
+The Phillies battered Chicago starter Javier Assad for nine runs on 11 hits, taking a commanding 9-2 lead by the fifth inning.

-The Phillies hand the ball to left-hander Cristopher Sanchez (1-1, 1.65 ERA), who was tagged for 11 hits and four runs (two earned) in his last outing against San Francisco.
-However, he remains a bright spot in the rotation with 23 strikeouts through 16.1 innings.
+Kyle Schwarber scored four runs, going 2-for-3 with two home runs, and leads the club with six long balls and 12 RBIs.
+A 3-for-4 night from Brandon Marsh brings his average to .304, challenging rookie Justin Crawford's .306 for the team high.

 Spread